AGE - Aging Studies

 Integrates academic aging studies and practical experience through supervised placement of students in an agency or organization engaging in planning, administering or providing direct services to older people.
 Practicum requires 160 contact hours for each 3 hours of credit.
 A practicum internship paper is also required.
+Repeatable for a total of 3 hours credit.
 AGE 810 is a letter-graded course.
 Students may substitute the S/U course AGE 781, Cooperative Education, for AGE 810.
 Prerequisites: 12 hours of aging studies credit and instructor's consent prior to registration.

 AGE 813.
-Advanced Sociological Perspectives of Aging 3 credit hours
+Advanced Sociological Perspectives of Aging (3).

 Cross-listed as SOC 813.
 Overview of the significant sociological perspectives, social issues and social science research pertaining to the phenomenon of aging in society.
 Examines the major theories of social aging, analyzes the changing demographic trends and the political economy issues facing aging societies; describes how the broader societal context affects the nature of family relationships, community involvement, and the experiences of retirement and widowhood among older adults.
 Examines the current issues in health and social service delivery for care of older adults.
 Examines a substantive field which includes major social policy as well as personal significance in contemporary life.
 Course includes diversity content.

 AGE 814.
-Advanced Psychological Perspectives of Aging 3 credit hours
+Advanced Psychological Perspectives of Aging (3).

 Provides a comprehensive exploration of the psychology of aging.
 Students examine the issues surrounding the adult aging process.
 Topics include personality and intellectual change, mental health of older adults, and the psychological issues of extending human life.
 Teaches aspects of successful aging, normal aging and age-related illness such as dementia, Alzheimer's disease, cancer and heart conditions.
 Emphasizes the strengths of older adults and prevention of psychological problems of older adults.

 AGE 818.
-Advanced Biological Perspectives of Aging 3 credit hours
+Advanced Biological Perspectives of Aging (3).

 Designed to provide students with the most up-to-date information on the current understanding of the aging process.
 Students develop an understanding of the biology of aging with a system-by-system description of aging phenomena.
 Students are expected to develop an understanding of the complexities of the aging process from various perspectives.